NEW YORK -- There was a time when Japan, like China today, was the rising power in the East that kept military planners in the West awake at night.

 But Japan had a critical weakness: a lack of steel.

-"Since the close of the Great War, shipbuilding in Japan has been seriously hampered by the difficulty of obtaining steel," Bywater observed in his book, which accurately predicted a naval conflict between Imperial Japan and the U.S. two decades later.
+"Since the close of the Great War, shipbuilding in Japan has been seriously hampered by the difficulty of obtaining steel," Bywater wrote, referring to World War I. His book accurately predicted a naval conflict between Imperial Japan and the U.S. two decades later.

-Japan had imported large quantities of American steel under a special agreement between the two governments prior to 1917, when the U.S. imposed a steel embargo that stemmed the flow to the Asian country.
+Japan had previously imported large quantities of American steel under a special agreement between the two governments.
+But in 1917, the U.S. imposed a steel embargo which stemmed the flow to the Asian country.

 "So serious has the shortage become of late that the output of tonnage in Japan during 1920 was 25% short of the forecast of 800,000 tons which had been made in January of that year," Bywater wrote.
 "This scarcity of steel reacted on the naval program, delaying the launch and completion of ships."